PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

 We can use the Explore section (clicking on Explore button on the left main panel) to review the data retrieved from the configured datasources.
 This is usually the first point when we are trying to create a new dashboard.

 on the Explore section, we will choose __local-prometheus__ as datasource to access all the data from this Prometheus-type datasource.
-We can include multiples datasources from the same type and select the appropriate ones on each dashboard or Explorer query.
+We can also include multiples datasources from the same type and select the appropriate ones on each dashboard or Explorer query.

 ![Fig6](images/ch12-fig6.PNG)